Vijay-Anand-VJ/Quiz-Game-Using-JavaFX/README.md

 - Customizable difficulty and category selection
 - User score tracking and performance summary

-## Setup
-1. Ensure you have Java 8 or later installed.
-2. Download or clone this project.
-3. Compile and run `Main.java` using your preferred IDE or command line.

 ## How to Play
 1. Start the game.
 2. Answer each question within the time limit.
 3. View your final score at the end.

-## License
-This project is licensed under the MIT License.